 Singles Awareness Day

 Celebrated on February 15th, Singles Awareness Day (SAD) is a day for all singles to embrace non-romantic relationships and treasure the beauty of self-love.
 This is not a sad day by any means--this is a quite fun-filled day of self-care!
+This day can be used to pamper yourself, connect with your friends, or, as Miley Cyrus says, buy yourself flowers!

 During February 13th-15th, make sure you have arrangements ready for those who celebrate love or those who want to treat themselves to flowers.
 After all, flowers do evoke positive emotions!
 Need help preparing for Valentine's Day?
 Check out this blog on how to prepare for this big day!